openshift-evangelists/openshifter/contrib.md

 $ go get github.com/osevg/openshifter
 # to populate the templates (more details below):
 $ go generate
-# to build the `openshifter` binary, making it available in $GOPATH/bin/
+# to build the `openshifter` binary, making it available in $GOPATH/bin/:
 $ go install
-# now you can execute it:
+# now you can execute the `openshifter` binary:
 $ openshifter
 OpenShifter helps with deploying OpenShift clusters